gaidardzhiev/toolbox/README.md

 ## Supported Commands

-- `ls` - list directory contents
+- `./toolbox ls` - list directory contents
-- `cp` - copy files
+- `./toolbox cp` - copy files
-- `mkdir` - create a directory
+- `./toolbox mkdir` - create a directory
-- `cat` - concatenate files and print on stdout
+- `./toolbox cat` - concatenate files and print on stdout
-- `echo` - print arguments
+- `./toolbox echo` - print arguments
-- `kill` - terminate a process
+- `./toolbox kill` - terminate a process
-- `clear` - clear the terminal screen
+- `./toolbox clear` - clear the terminal screen
-- `rm` - remove files
+- `./toolbox rm` - remove files
-- `head` - output the first part of a file
+- `./toolbox head` - output the first part of a file
-- `file` - determine file type by magic bytes signature
+- `./toolbox file` - determine file type by magic bytes signature
-- `grep` - global regular expression print
+- `./toolbox grep` - global regular expression print
-- `rmdir` - remove directory
+- `./toolbox rmdir` - remove directory
-- `sync` - commit filesystem caches to disk
+- `./toolbox sync` - commit filesystem caches to disk
-- `ascii2hex` - convert ASCII characters to their hexadecimal representation
+- `./toolbox ascii2hex` - convert ASCII characters to their hexadecimal representation
-- `true` - do nothing successfully
+- `./toolbox true` - do nothing successfully
-- `false` - do nothing unsuccessfully
+- `./toolbox false` - do nothing unsuccessfully
-- `tty` - print the file name of the terminal connected to stdin
+- `./toolbox tty` - print the file name of the terminal connected to stdin
-- `kmsg` - print messages from the kernel ring buffer
+- `./toolbox kmsg` - print messages from the kernel ring buffer

 ## Files Description

 - **build_musl_libc.sh**
-  POSIX shell script to build the musl libc library statically.
+  POSIX shell script that builds the musl libc library statically.
 This script compiles musl libc to be used as the C standard library for the toolchain.

 - **build_toolchain.sh**
-  POSIX shell script to build a complete statically linked toolchain including binutils, GCC, and glibc.
-It orchestrates the compilation and linking of these components to produce a standalone cross-compiler environment.
+  POSIX shell script that builds a complete statically linked toolchain including binutils, GCC, and glibc.

 - **Makefile**
   Build instructions for the main program.
-You can select which toolchain to use by specifying the CC variable when running make, for example, make CC=musl-gcc to use the musl toolchain or make CC=gcc for the glibc toolchain.
+You can select which toolchain to use by specifying the CC variable when running make, for example, 'make CC=musl-gcc' to use the musl toolchain or 'make CC=gcc' for the glibc toolchain.

 - **toolbox.c**
   The main C source file containing the program logic.
 This is the primary application that is compiled and linked using the custom-built toolchain.